How to install a certificate in Exchange Server? It's important to secure the Exchange Server…

 Certificate warning during or after a new Exchange Server installation

-Users are getting a certificate warning in Outlook.
+Users get a certificate warning in Outlook.
 It happens during or after a new Exchange Server installation in the organization.
 Why are users getting a certificate warning in Outlook?
 Is there a way to prevent the certificate warning for the users in Outlook?
-In this article, you will get both questions answered.
+In this article, you will learn the solution and how to prevent the security certificate warning in Outlook after adding a new Exchange Server.

-Why are users getting a certificate warning in Outlook?
+Why do users get a certificate warning in Outlook?

 In our example, we did install Exchange Server on a second Windows Server with the hostname EX02-2016 in the domain exoip.local.